yungyuc/nsdhw_21au/proposal/Hydr8O/README.rst

  Make sure that everything has been installed properly.

 * Week 2
+ Get familiar with the tools.

 * Week 3
+ Implement image pre-processing stage.

+ Write tests for the stage and conduct testing with different inputs.

 * Week 4
+ Implement text data retrieval stage.

+ Write tests for the stage and conduct testing different inputs.

 * Week 5
+ Pipe the results from the image pre-processing into text data retrieval.

+ Write tests for the whole pipeline and conduct testing different inputs.

 * Week 6
+ Implement build workflow.

 * Week 7
+ Conduct final testing with python.

 * Week 8
+ Make the project presentation.

 References
 ==========